l3aconator/accessibility-scouts-camp/pages/02.vision/typography/default.md

 * Make type too small
 * Set type below 16px (though you can get away with 14px but that’s pushing it, scout!)
 * Use fonts with think stroke weights or too thick stroke weights
-	* these end up being to thin to read or too thick and the counters fill in at smaller sizes
+	* These end up being to thin to read or too thick and the counters fill in at smaller sizes
 </div>
 </section>